tgf101/website-design-/README.md

 #### Solved bugs
 #### Known Bugs
 ## Credits/ References
-### Code Used: I used chat gpt code t help create Sign up page
+### Code Used: I used chat gpt code to help create the sign up page and adding the navbar to the sign up page so it can link back.
 ### Content
 ### Media